Remote Work At Fire Engine RED

 Fire Engine RED is an innovative marketing, technology, and data solutions company that’s served the education market since 2001.
-We’re named after our CEO’s favorite color, and we have four divisions that reflect our company’s expertise: Student Search, CRM, Software Products, and Big Data.
+We’re named after our CEO’s favorite color, and we have four divisions that reflect our company’s expertise: Student Search, CRM, Software Products, and Predictive Marketing.
 We have more than 550 clients, including 370 admissions offices.

 We started out as a virtual company in 2001, and we’ve been one ever since!